GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-gitlab-circleci/index.md

 ```
 cat ~/vertex-client-key.json
 ```

-### Run GitLab CICD pipeline

-Open “`Build / Pipelines`” in the GitLab UI and click “`Run Pipeline`”.

-### Review GitLab pipeline output
+### Start the workflow

-Open “`Build / Jobs`” in the GitLab UI and review the pipeline output.
+Start the workflow from the CircleCI UI and review the output.

 ## Clone the repository locally